FutureGatewayFramework/fgSetup/test/README.md

 To execute the tests, it is necessary to accomplish the following steps:

 1. Create the docker image

 `make image`

 2. Run the image

 `make run`

 3. Execute the tests.
-In order to execute the tests, it is necessary to open a shell on top of the running Docker container and execute the `do_tests.sh`script.
+In order to execute the tests, it is necessary to open a shell on top of the running Docker container and execute the `do_tests.sh` script with:

-`docker run -ti --rm --name fgtest futuregateway/fgtest:latest /bin/bash` `./do_tests.sh`
+* Start the container: `docker run -d --rm --name fgtest futuregateway/fgtest:latest`
+* Enter the container: `docker exec -ti fgtest /bin/bash`
+* Install and execute tests: `./do_tests.sh`

 The test has two different phases.
 At the beginning it installs the Futuregateway components using the script based installation (apt based installation).
 In the second phase it runs a set of tests checking FutureGateway APIs.